knpuniversity/rest/knpu/location-header.rst

 Updating the Location Header
 ============================

 Hey, we have a working endpoint to view a single programmer!
+We're awesome :)
-Nowm do you remember the ``Location`` response header we're return after creating a new programmer?
+Now do you remember the ``Location`` response header we're return after creating a new programmer?
 Let's update that to be a real value.

 To do this, first add a ``bind`` function to our programmer route::